Honey-Garlic Chicken Thighs with Carrots & Broccoli

 In this easy and healthy dinner recipe, sweet and savory baked honey-garlic chicken thighs come with a side of veggies that cook on the same sheet pan as the chicken.
 The honey-soy-garlic marinade for the chicken does double duty as an irresistible sauce to drizzle over everything.
 Lining your baking sheet with foil will protect your pan from the sticky honey-soy-garlic sauce, so cleanup will be a breeze too.
 If you can't find small carrots, cut medium carrots in half lengthwise.

-Avocado & Banana Smoothie
+Spinach, Peanut Butter & Banana Smoothie

 Sweet & Sour Beef-Cabbage Soup